wso2/docs-is/en/identity-server/next/docs/guides/users/attributes/email-verification-on-update.md

     ```

 Upon receiving the response outlined above, the user will receive an email notification prompting them to verify their
 updated email address.
-Once verified, the `emailaddress` claim (http://wso2.org/claims/emailaddress) will be updated to reflect the newly-verified email address.
+Once verified, the `emailAddresses` claim (http://wso2.org/claims/emailaddress) and
+`verifiedEmailAddresses` claim (http://wso2.org/claims/verifiedEmailAddresses) will be updated to reflect the
+newly-verified email address.

 ### Update the verified email address list